-• At King Edward's Pre-Prep School and Nursery we believe that verbal praise is the most important factor in creating positive atmospheres which will create good behaviour.
-Verbal praise can range from a word in the ear to a 'public' recognition in class and often will be related to the "Golden Rules".
+At King Edward's Pre-Prep School and Nursery we believe that verbal praise is the most important factor in creating positive atmospheres which will create good behaviour.
+Verbal praise can range from a word in the ear to a 'public' recognition in class and often will be related to the school rules and values.
+We understand that a quiet word of personal praise can be as effective as a larger, more public, reward.